hmcts/fis-shared-infrastructure/README.md

 # ds-shared-infrastructure
-This repository is a shared infrastructure for adoption services.
+This repository is a shared infrastructure for document submission services.

 ## Variables